Amazon Shopping Tips

 4. Are the Street crossings to get to services easy to navigate or complex intersections with multiple crossings?

-Making sure there is an adequate path of travel and sidewalks leading to and from your destination ensures you arrive safely.
+Ensure there is an adequate path of travel and sidewalks leading to and from your destination to ensure you arrive safely.

 Something else to consider is the age of the neighborhood.
 How old is the neighborhood?
 Old neighborhoods most likely all have sidewalks, but the condition will vary.
 New housing divisions may have gaps where open lots are still for sale.